panyam/blog/content/blog/goodbye-nextjs-hello-s3gen.md

 TL;DR Here is the link to the git repo for [this blog](https://github.com/panyam/blog) the [simple static site generator](https://github.com/panyam/s3gen) library powering this blog.

-Now let us see how to actually build up to this step by step.
+Let us use S3Gen to build and serve the site (and later we will dive into the internals of S3Gen).
 Our folder structure is:

 ```
 |--- content/             <--- The global data and pages in .md will be here